Honda Integra: Fifth generation (2022)

 The Acura Integra was reintroduced in North America on June 2, 2022 for the 2023 model year as a 5-door liftback that replaced the ILX sedan.
 Built under the model codes DE4 and DE5, it is built on the same platform as the eleventh-generation Civic.

+The Japanese-spec Integra Type S will be reintroduced on mid-2026 along with mid-size crossover, the Passport Trailsport.
+Previously, these booth models were exhibited at 2026 Osaka Auto Messe.